 If you move out of the service area covered by your plan, you must elect an alternate medical plan that provides coverage in your area.
-Failure to change your healthcare elections may result in the non-payment of claims for services received.
+Failure to change your health benefit elections may result in the non-payment of claims for services received.

-Municipal Executives July-December 2012
+Active Employees July-December 2012